braxtons12/Cnx/README.md

 with much more modern abstractions and ergonomics over the standard C library.
 It is currently under active development and has not yet hit a __stable__ release point.

-Some of the features of C2nxt include:
+Some features of C2nxt include:

 - Type-Safe collections implemented (mostly) as manually instantiated templates.
 Currently implemented collections include `StdString`, `StdVector(T)`, and `StdArray(T, N)`